dtoczala/ibm-cloud-landing-page/README.md

 You can also use Resource Groups to help define groups of resources in your infrastructure, and then provide the ability to limit access to those resources.
 The article on [Resource Groups and Access Management](https://www.ibm.com/blogs/bluemix/2017/12/resource-groups-access-management/) discusses some best practices for managing and using resource groups to help provide security.

+Another really good source of information on setting up roles and DevOps pipelines, is the guidance on [best practices for organizing users, teams and applications](https://console.bluemix.net/docs/tutorials/users-teams-applications.html#best-practices-for-organizing-users-teams-applications).
+There are some good diagrams and explanations in here, with guidance around Kubernetes, Helm, DevOps, user roles and IAM security.

 ## Tools You Can Use

 Here is a list of some of the tools that are available to help in the administration and management of your IBM Cloud infrastructure.
 Check these out and use the ones that seem to fit best with your own usage of the IBM Cloud.